MattDodsonEnglish/docs/readme.md

 }
 ```

-Each line consists of a left key (`"More Posts"`) and the right value (`"Mehr Artikel"`).
+Each line consists of a left key (`"More Posts"`) and a right value (`"Mehr Artikel"`).

-The key is plain English which exists in all translation files and **should not be** changed.
-You can only change the value.
+The key is plain English that exists in all translation files and **should not be** changed.
+You should change only the value.

-If you have suggestions to improve the current translations or adding a new language.
-Please <a href='{{ site.mailto }}'>let me know</a>.
+If you have any suggestions to improve a current translations or add a new language, please <a href='{{ site.mailto }}'>let me know</a>.

 ---